narula/narula.github.io/_posts/2026-04-03-bitcoin-and-quantum-computing.md

 ## Moving forward

 The best way to eliminate this existential threat is to make B zero and upgrade Bitcoin to post-quantum cryptography as soon as safely possible, specifically the supported signature schemes.
 The good news is PQ signature schemes exist and are usable!
 The bad news is there are many other valid things to worry about, so it’s not as simple as it sounds.
 I want to be clear that there are a few people doing important work in this area, but as far as I know it’s a very, very small number.
-As of today the remaining questions remained unanswered:
+As of today these questions remain unanswered:

 * **Which specific signature scheme(s) should we use in Bitcoin?** Unclear.
 Most of these schemes produce significantly larger signatures or require longer to verify.
 Choosing non-optimally might have downsides, like significantly increasing the cost to run a node, throttling Bitcoin’s supported number of transactions per second and available blockspace, or limiting future Bitcoin functionality like signature aggregation.
 * **How should consensus consider transactions spending UTXOs that haven’t upgraded to PQ-schemes?** Even more unclear.
 Choosing badly on this front might violate Bitcoin’s core principles, thereby reducing trust in Bitcoin’s narrative of self-sovereignty and scarcity, or could render the economic security of Bitcoin mining unsound.